 Super moist Carrot Banana Bread made with wholesome ingredients for a delicious dessert or snack.
+Bursting with spices and carrot cake flavor.
 Try topped with with cream cheese frosting!

 It's carrot season and we're doing it up.
 Now I have a serious question.
 Do you a) grate carrots by hand with a box grater, b) use the food processor to grate them in seconds, or c) buy pre-shredded carrots at the store?
 I polled you folks on Instagram and you mostly answered b, just like me!

 Plenty of you said you buy pre-shredded, which I totally get.
 However you grate 'em, let's put those carrot cuties to good use!

 This loaf comes together in a snap, ok?
 Ok.

 - Grate carrot.
 Make buttermilk and set aside.

 - Mash two bananas in a mixing bowl.
 Make sure you have 1 cup.
 Whisk in eggs, oil, sugar, and vanilla.

 - Add both flours, cinnamon, salt, and baking soda.
 Stir until just combined.
 Fold in carrots and walnuts.